-One of the best ways to learn how to preserve meat is to check out the book A Guide to Canning, Freezing, Curing & Smoking Meat, Fish & Game.
+One of the best ways to learn how to preserve meat is to check out the classic book A Guide to Canning, Freezing, Curing & Smoking Meat, Fish & Game.
 When I first learned how to cure, dehydrate, smoke, and freeze meat, this was the book that taught me (I still have my original copy).

 When it comes to learning resources, I’m very picky about how I learn from.
 But the author, Wilbur Eastman, surpassed my expectations as far as expertise and knowledge.
 Although it was originally published in 2002, all of the information in it is still relevant and useful.
-Check it out using the link below to get the lowest possible price for this book:

 How to Preserve Meat – Bottom Line

 If you want to increase the lifespan of your food, you need to learn how to preserve meat.
 The methods above are the most effective you’ll find.
 For beginners, dehydration will probably be the easiest option.
 Canning is also pretty simple too once you know the steps.
 For more tips, check out the book A Guide to Canning, Freezing, Curing & Smoking Meat, Fish & Game.
-Also, if you have any questions, leave them in the comments section below.
-Thanks for reading.